Information & Resources

 STEP 2: COMPLETE A HOUSING ASSESSMENT

-Coordinated Entry System housing assessments must be administered by a SKILLED ASSESSOR – a trained professional who can officially administer and process CES housing assessments.
+Coordinated Entry System housing assessments must be administered by a HOUSING RESOURCE SPECIALIST – a trained professional who can officially administer and process CES housing assessments.

 The CES housing assessment was created to identify the right program to meet each applicant’s unique needs.
 Typically, the assessment process takes 20-30 minutes.